nikboyd/contacts-lab/README.md

 ### Project Operation

-After you build the project, you can [operate the web service locally](contacts-service#contact-service-api) in order to explore and test out the web service through its API.
+After you build the project, you can [operate the web service locally](contacts-service#contact-service-api).
+Then explore and test out the web service through its [API][local-host] while running it locally:

 ```
 java -jar contacts-boot/target/*.jar